-Discussions on U.S. border enforcement have traditionally focused on the highly charged U.S.-Mexico boundary, inadvertently obscuring U.S.-Caribbean relations and the concerning asylum and detention policies unfolding there.
+Discussions about U.S. border enforcement have traditionally focused on the highly charged U.S.-Mexico boundary, inadvertently obscuring U.S.-Caribbean relations and the concerning asylum and detention policies unfolding there.
 Boats, Borders, and Bases offers the missing, racialized histories of the U.S. detention system and its relationship to the interception and detention of Haitian and Cuban migrants.
-It argues that the U.S. response to Cold War Caribbean migrations actually established the legal and institutional basis for contemporary migration and detention, and border-deterrent practices in the United States.
+It argues that the U.S. response to Cold War Caribbean migrations actually established the legal and institutional basis for contemporary migration, detention, and border-deterrent practices in the United States.
 This book promises to make a significant contribution to a truer understanding of the history and geography of the U.S. detention system overall.

 Jenna M. Loyd is Assistant Professor of Geography at the University of Wisconsin-Madison.

 Alison Mountz is Professor of Geography and Canada Research Chair in Global Migration at the Balsillie School of International Affairs at Wilfrid Laurier University.